CFSCC Spotlight: 55th Combat Training Squadron ensures space operations center readiness

 |0

-This work, CFSCC Spotlight: 55th Combat Training Squadron ensures space operations center readiness [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CFSCC Spotlight: 55th Combat Training Squadron ensures space operations center readiness, by TSgt Luke Kitterman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT